 What the Divide Looks Like

 The IT-security divide is a measurable challenge.
 Teams often operate in silos, with separate tools, data sets, and workflows.
-IT teams rely on CMDBs, spreadsheets, and monitoring dashboards to maintain uptime, while security relies on vulnerability scanners, identity management systems, and compliance reporting tools.
+IT teams rely on CMDBs (configuration management databases used to track IT assets), spreadsheets, and monitoring dashboards to maintain uptime, while security relies on vulnerability scanners, identity management systems, and compliance reporting tools.
 These tools rarely communicate, leaving each team with a partial view of the environment.

 Root Causes